Milutin Milanković: Early life

-In October 1896, at the age of seventeen, he moved to Vienna to study Civil Engineering at the TU Wien and graduated in 1902 with the best marks.
-In his memoirs, Milanković wrote about his lectures on engineering: "Professor Czuber was teaching us mathematics.
-His every sentence was the masterpiece of strict logic, without any extra word, without any error."
-After graduating and spending his obligatory year in military service, Milanković borrowed money from an uncle to pay for additional schooling at TU Wien in engineering.
-He researched concrete and wrote a theoretical evaluation of it as a building material.
+After graduating and spending his obligatory year in military service, Milankovitch borrowed money from an uncle to pay for additional schooling at TU Wien in engineering.
 At age twenty-five, his PhD thesis was entitled Contribution to the Theory of Pressure Curves (Beitrag zur Theorie der Druckkurven) and its implementation allowed assessment of pressure curves' shape and properties when continuous pressure is applied, which is very useful in bridge, cupola and abutment construction.
-His thesis was successfully defended on 12 December 1904; examination committee members were Johan Brick, Josef Finger, Emanuel Czuber and Ludwig von Tetmajer.
+His thesis was successfully defended on 3 December 1904; examination committee members were Johann Emanuel Brik, Josef Finger, Emanuel Czuber and Ludwig von Tetmajer.
 He then worked for an engineering firm in Vienna, using his knowledge to design structures.

 Middle years

-Construction engineering
+Structural engineering

 At the beginning of 1905, Milanković took up practical work and joined the firm of Adolf Baron Pittel Betonbau-Unternehmung in Vienna.
 He built dams, bridges, viaducts, aqueducts, and other structures in reinforced concrete throughout Austria-Hungary.
-The result was particularly evident in the extraordinary design of a reinforced-concrete aqueduct for a hydroelectric power plant in Sebeș, Transylvania, which Milanković designed at the beginning of his career.
+So Milankovitch verified his theoretical knowledge and design tools on numerous reinforced concrete structures that he built during his engineering service in Vienna.
+Milankovitch participated with structural calculations and practical work in the construction of a total of ten hydroelectric power plants.
+Among them, the most notable is the one built in Sebeș (present-day Romania) in the Transylvania region.
+Milankovitch's specific task was to design a reinforced concrete aqueduct 1200 m long, which would bring water above the turbines of the city's hydroelectric power plant.
+After that, he was engaged in the construction of the viaduct in Hirschwang (Semmering) in 1906 and in Pitten near Vienna in 1907.